KEEP FIT IN OLD AGE

 Our aim is to make discoveries that will enable people to stay healthy for as long as possible as life expectancy keeps growing.
 Of course, it is important to adopt a lifestyle, including diet and excercise, that helps to maintain mental and physical fitness.
 This is something that people can do for themselves, while we the scientists explore the new medical possibilities.
 By studying the ageing process in model organisms - round worms, mice, fish and flies - we will pave the way to ameliorating the ageing process and increasing health during ageing in humans.

 Finding answers in cooperation with our scientific partners

 We can make progress to achieve important results by bringing together the greatest experience, the deepest knowledge, the most creative thought and the complementary skills required in the field of ageing research.
 This is why we cooperate with top-class scientific partner organizations.
-We already have close ties with the Max Planck Institute for Neurological Research and the CECAD cluster of excellence, both co-located with us on the University of Cologne campus, as well as the caesar Research center and the DZNE in Bonn.
+We already have close ties with the Max Planck Institute for Metabolism Research and the CECAD cluster of excellence, both co-located with us on the University of Cologne campus, as well as the caesar Research center and the DZNE in Bonn.